spapanik/py-euler/docs/usage/structure.md

 format = "p{:0>4s}"
 ```

+With this configuration, instead of passing the full problem name (e.g., `p0020`)
-With the following config, if passing the string `p0020` to the `-l` flag in the cli command is desired,
+to the `-p` flag in the CLI command, you can abbreviate it to `0020`,
-it can be abbreviated to `0020`, or even just `20`.
+or even just `20`.

 ## Problem runner